 I can’t know for sure if that’s why all trips to Spain seem to come with a dodgy tummy at some point, but it’s the only idea I’ve got so far!
 Either way – don’t forget the Imodium!

 Despite the many nuances of the country, the main thing that will most definitely occur if you spend any amount of time there is that you won’t want to leave.
 It’s impossible not to fall in love with the thriving late night and lazy middays; the scorching cobbles and animated locals; rich food and fruity cocktails.

-If you haven’t experienced its glory first hand, then why delay even longer.
+If you haven’t experienced its glory first hand, then why delay any longer?
 However, I thoroughly recommend moving past the famed Barcelona and the notorious Spanish party islands.
 Take a trip down to Andalucia or visit the Basque region for a real taste of authentic culture!